-In order to provide customized financial solutions to the clients, the WSBG is categorized into two segments, namely Corporate and SME.
-There is a dedicated team for each business segment that offers banking solutions to corporate customers covering working capital requirements, term finance, project finance and trade finance.
+In order to provide customized financial solutions to the customers, the WBG is categorized into two segments, namely Corporate and SME.
+There is a dedicated team for each business segment that offers banking solutions to corporate customers covering working capital requirements, term finance, and project finance.
+Syndicate arrangements and trade finance solutions in easy and practical ways.

-WSBG was able to further consolidate their market position and recorded strong performance during the year, despite the economic challenges prevalent during the year.
-Financing increased by a staggering 60% during the year while also keeping strong focus on the quality of the portfolio.
-The strategy for the year was to diversify the portfolio through increased geographic coverage and availability of additional products.
-Diversification was achieved through financing clients based in Tourism, Education, Quarry & Mining and Manufacturing Sectors.
-The geographic coverage was achieved through increased branch network and a dedicated Corporate Office in Salalah.
-New products introduced during the year included Inventory Finance & Project Mudarabah which provided great flexibility to the Clients and also increase the outreach of WSBG.
+Despite tough economic indicators and prevalent market challenges, during the fiscal year 2017, WBG-MIBS was able to further consolidate their market position and recorded strong performance.
+Portfolio has been increased from OMR 184.63 Million to OMR 230.51 Million (increase of 45.88 million), thus indicating and aggregate growth of 24.85% while also keeping strong focus on the quality of the portfolio.
+The strategy for the year was to diversify the portfolio through increased geographical and sectorial coverage and availability of additional products.
+Diversification was achieved through financing customers in Tourism, Education, Quarry & Mining, Trading, Health, oil and gas, contracting and Manufacturing Sectors.
+The geographic coverage was achieved through increased branch network and a shifting of dedicated Corporate Office in central area of Salalah.

-The market response and demand has been so encouraging, that WSBG is already in the process of introducing new products which have been designed after careful consideration of the Omani market and business requirements.
+New products introduced during the year included Inventory Finance and Wakala which provided great flexibility to the Customers and also increase the outreach of WSBG.
+The WBG products have been designed after careful consideration of the Omani market and business requirements.
 These products will provide further options and flexibility to the existing and potential clientele including Corporate, SME and even Individual entrepreneurs.
-WSBG will look to arrange corporate seminars during the next year to maintain a close liaison with the existing clientele and introduce the offerings to potential clients.
+WBG will look to arrange corporate seminars, personalize get-together with key personnel's of business entities during the coming year to maintain a close liaison with the existing clientele and introduce the offerings to potential customers.

-Year 2017 is a year filled with positivity and a challenge to increase our presence and dynamics given the positive anticipation, confidence and the strength of the portfolio for another strong year.
+Although there were remain several challenges during FY-17 however Year 2018 is a year filled with positivity and a challenge to increase our presence and dynamics given the stabilizing anticipation, confidence and the strength of the portfolio for another strong year.